g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 [back](#f_link2)

 <b id='f_note3'>[3](#f_link3)</b>
-As with the installation, there's a way to do this with "no privileges" using a "portable" package ... but I'll forgo detailing it here for the sake of brevity.
+As with the installation, there's a way to do this with "no privileges" using a "portable" package.
 [back](#f_link3)

 <b id='f_note4'>[4](#f_link4)</b>